samuelparente/Euler-heun-integration/README.md

-# Heuler-heun-integration
+# Euler-heun-integration
- Heuler and Heun integration for the Physics course in Universidade Aberta
+ Euler and Heun integration for the Physics course in Universidade Aberta